swefpifh/StreamAvatars_AppearanceOfRandomStars/README.md

 - **false** 🠚 Disactivate the sound effect

 ### starsEventSound
+- Allows a sound to be played when "*starsEventSoundActivated*" is "*True*".
+The sound must be added to the "**Sounds**" category of **Stream Avatars**.
+Then enter the name of the title in inverted commas (if you do not want to generate a sound, leave the inverted commas empty).

 ### starsEventChatTextAnnonce
 - **0** 🠚 No message will be displayed in the Twitch chat